French civil service: Corps and grades

 Technically, fonction publique may also refer to fonction publique militaire, the personnel of military status.
 They are generally counted apart.
 There also exist ouvriers d'État - that is, State Workers - for industrial functions.

-Corps and ranks
+Corps

 Civil servants of the State are divided into corps ("professions").
-Corps are grouped in 3 categories (formerly 4): category A for management, design, and general studies professions (e.g. judges, engineers, professors...); category B for applications-related professions (e.g. librarians, superior technicians...); and category C for executions-related professions (e.g. technicians, administrative assistants, law enforcement officers...).
+Corps are grouped in 3 categories (formerly 4): category A for management, design, and general studies professions (e.g. judges, engineers, professors...); category B for applications-related professions (e.g. librarians, superior technicians...); and category C for executions-related professions (e.g. technicians, administrative assistants...).
 Each corps has a set of possible job or task descriptions and may have its own particular statutes.
+The categories categories A, B and C are hierarchical classifications based on the level of responsibility, education and remuneration of civil servants.
+Category A (minimum college level) concerns design and management functions; category B (university entrance qualificationl) applies to application and drafting functions, and category C (high school level) applies to implementation functions.
+Other French Civil Services have different organisations; for instance the Territorial Civil Service (Fonction Publique Territoriale) is not divided between rigid "corps" but between "cadres d'emploi" (lit. employment framework).
+In the French Armed Forces, commissioned officers belong to category A, non-commissioned officers to category B, and troops to category C.